-Abe Books is the largest online bookseller with more than 12,500 independent booksellers listing more than 60,000,000 antique, used, rare and out of print books.
-Once you find the book you are trying to value, remember the price listed is the asking retail price, not necessarily the price it will sell for.
+Abe Books - Abe Books is the largest online bookseller with more than 12,500 independent booksellers listing more than 60,000,000 antique, used, rare and out of print books.
+Once you find the book, you're trying to value, remember the price listed is the asking retail price, not necessarily the price it'll sell for.

 Antique Trader Book Collector's Guide